 In Tasmania, the

-Any effective, long-term suppression of feral cat numbers and impacts will likely require a change in public attitudes to cat ownership.
+Any effective, long-term suppression of feral cat numbers and impacts will likely require a change in public attitudes to cat ownership and the develop of new and effective management tools.

 Did you know?